Bentley & More LLP takes on the cyber giant Amazon in workers’ compensation claims

 Amazon sells everything and the workers will deal with the pain of it all.
 This work is grueling, repetitive, and wears on the workers’ necks, shoulders, arms, backs and knees.
 Every item that Amazon sells is handled by workers from the moment that the bulk items are received from the various vendors in the warehouse and are unboxed, scanned and boxed again for storage to being unboxed, scanned and shipped out to the online shopper in the fulfillment centers.

-Bentley & More LLP continues to see an increase in the filing of Amazon work comp claims and has taken on the cyber giant.
+Bentley & More LLP workers compensation lawyers continue to see an increase in the filing of Amazon work comp claims and has taken on the cyber giant.
 As the popularity of Cyber Monday increases each year unfortunately, the price is paid for by the Amazon workers.